Siddh-2006/SatQuery_AI/docs/05-datasets.md

 ADR 0005 selects SAM for prompt-based masks and TerraFM-UperNet for thematic land-cover segmentation using CORINE classes.
-The current segmentation API contract exists, but normal operation reports that the model is not integrated;
+The current segmentation API contract and dataset mapping support the integrated segmentation workflow and its application results.
-therefore no segmentation dataset split or application result is presented as active.

 ## 6. Data Handling And Split Boundaries